Indie365/godot-docs/getting_started/step_by_step/scripting_first_script.rst

     {
     }

-  .. code-tab:: GDExtension C++
+ .. code-tab:: cpp C++

     #ifndef MY_SPRITE_2D_H
     #define MY_SPRITE_2D_H

     #include <godot_cpp/classes/sprite2d.hpp>

+    namespace CustomNamespace {

-    // MySprite2D would need to be bound in your GDExtensions register_types.cpp file.
+    // MySprite2D also needs to be bound in your GDExtension's register_types.cpp file.
     // More info on this in the GDExtension example setup tutorial. class MySprite2D : public godot::Sprite2D {
-        GDCLASS(godot::MySprite2D, godot::Object);
+        GDCLASS(godot::MySprite2D, godot::Object)

     protected:
-        static void _bind_methods() {}  // _bind_methods is required for all GDCLASS's or compilation will fail!
+        // _bind_methods is required for all GDCLASS's or compilation will fail! static void _bind_methods() {}

     public:
-        // Empty default constructor is required or compilation will fail!
+        // Default constructor with no parameters is required or compilation will fail!
-        // GDExtension constructors also are not allowed to have additional parameters or compilation will fail!
         MySprite2D() {}
     };

+    } // CustomNamespace

     #endif // MY_SPRITE_2D_H

 Every GDScript file is implicitly a class.
 The ``extends`` keyword defines the